Rules governing application, eligibility for financial assistance

 |Student Level||Federal Ford Direct Subsidized Loan Limits***||Federal Ford Direct Unsubsidized Loan Limits***|

 *** A student may not borrow more than the grade level loan limit for Federal Direct Subsidized, Federal Direct Unsubsidized, or a combination of both, not to exceed total cost of attendance.
 Independent students, or dependent students whose parents were denied the PLUS loan (and chose option 2) may be eligible for additional unsubsidized loans: Freshmen and Sophomores: $4000 per year; Juniors and Seniors: $5000 per year.

 Note: Federal, state or institutional regulations and policies may necessitate revision in the eligibility criteria of the above financial aid programs at any time.
 The amounts given above are the maximum yearly amounts a student can borrow in both subsidized and unsubsidized loans.
 You may receive less than these yearly maximum amounts if you receive other financial aid that is used to cover a portion of your cost of attendance.

-Updated and Reviewed 8/2020 by Laura Biechler, Financial Aid
+Reviewed and Revised 8/2021 by Laura Biechler, Financial Aid